federeghe/chronovise/docs/paper/paper.md

 # Summary
-The rapid advance of computer architectures towards more powerful, but also more sophisticated and complex platforms, has the side effect of making the timing analysis of applications a challenging task.
+The rapid advance of computer architectures towards more powerful, but also more sophisticated and complex platforms, has the side effect of making the timing analysis of applications a challenging task [@cullmann2010predictability].
-[@cullmann2010predictability].
 The increasing demand of computational power in cyber-physical systems (CPS) is getting hard to fulfill, if we consider typical real-time constrained applications.
 Time constraints in CPS are often mandatory requirements, i.e. the timing requirements must be satisfied in any